-The Americans With Disabilities Act (ADA) prohibits employers from discriminating against employees or applicants with disabilities in any aspect of employment, including hiring, compensation, promotion, discharge and other terms and conditions of employment.
+Title I of the Americans With Disabilities Act (ADA) prohibits employers from discriminating against employees or applicants on the basis of disability in any aspect of employment, including hiring, compensation, promotion, discharge and other terms and conditions of employment.
 The ADA also protects employees from retaliation for requesting a reasonable accommodation for a disability or good faith opposition to perceived disability discrimination.
 See EEOC-Fact-Sheet-Disability-Discrimination-ADA

 The ADA covers private employers with at least 15 employees.
 The Colorado Civil Rights Act also prohibits disability discrimination in the workplace and applies to any employer with at least 2 employees.

-Under the ADA, employers are prohibited from discriminating against a “qualified worker with a disability.”
-In addition, the ADA requires employers to provide a reasonable accommodation for a worker with a disability as long as the accommodation does not impose an undue hardship on the employer.
+Under the ADA and as amended by the ADAAA, employers are prohibited from discriminating against a “qualified worker with a disability.”
+In addition, the ADA requires employers to provide a reasonable accommodation and accessibility for job applicants and workers with disabilities as long as the accommodation does not impose an undue hardship on the employer.

 Covered Employees Under The ADA

 The ADA sets forth three (3) categories of individuals with disabilities protected by the law: